The New York Times

 Seeing Clinton As the Enemy

 In February 2014, the U.S. supported an uprising in Ukraine, Russia’s neighbor.
 The country’s pro-Russia government was forced from power.
-Russia then invaded Ukraine, seizing some of its territory, and backed pro-Russian separatists with arms and troops.
+Russia then invaded Ukraine, seizing some of its territory, and backed pro-Russian with arms and troops.

 The U.S. and other Western countries responded by imposing economic sanctions, or penalties, on Russia.
 Those sanctions helped cause a sharp economic decline in the country.